Oregon Spring XC Ski Camp

 The ski specific lab test involves skiwalking on a treadmill at progressively higher speeds with special poles provided by the lab.
 Tiny blood samples are gathered about a half dozen times from the tips of a couple fingers.
 You use normal dryland clothing for this test and are not required to bring anything special or make any special preparations except being well-rested.
 The lab staff is very used to guiding novice folks thru the test and the whole thing is over with in about a half hour.
 A cycling-specific test can also be arranged for campers that would rather test on a bike (you will need to bring or rent a performance bike).
 When possible, it is very much recommended that skiers try and get to Bend such that you can test the day before your actual camp format begins (example: arrive on Monday or Tuesday for a Weds-Sun camp).
 Having fresh legs gives you the most accurate test results.

-Evening and Afternoon Sessions
+Optional Afternoon Sessions

 Additional Stuff To Know